MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 > * Create a KQL Database
 > * Create a [!INCLUDE [product-name](../includes/product-name.md)] platform-based cloud connection to a specific event hub instance
 > * Get data from Azure Event Hubs
-> * Query data in a Quick query
+> * Check your data with sample queries
-> * Save query as a KQL Queryset
+> * Save queries as a KQL Queryset
 > * Create a Power BI report
 > * Create a OneLake shortcut

 ## Prerequisites

 * Power BI Premium subscription.
 For more information, see [How to purchase Power BI Premium](/power-bi/enterprise/service-admin-premium-purchase).
-* An Event Hubs instance
+* An Event Hubs cloud connection
 * Workspace

 ## Create a new database